carbon-design-system/devtools/README.md

 2. Click the "Add to Chrome" button.
 3. Once installed you can click to open it next to the Chrome Omnibox.

+> This extension works for all chromium based browsers, and thus can be applied to Microsoft Edge, Brave, and Opera as well.

 ## Install on Firefox

 1. Go to [Carbon Devtools](http://ibm.biz/carbon-devtools-firefox) on the Firefox browser add-ons.